Skip to content

 Reading Books

-If your child has read their book three times and you are looking to extend them, you could try asking them questions about what they have read, or you could ask them to find some of the phonemes they are studying in the story.
-Alternatively you could visit your local library or read books from home, looking for the sounds from their phonics book of the week.
+If your child has read their book four times and you are looking to extend them, you could try asking them questions about what they have read, or you could ask them to find some of the phonemes they are studying in the story.
+Alternatively, you could visit your local library or read books from home, looking for the sounds from their phonics book of the week.

 Alongside their phonics book, your child will also be bringing home a library book for you to read with them.
 These books are to encourage and develop a love of reading and may be more challenging than your child's ability.
-We encourage you to read and share these books with your child to help promote an enjoyment of reading.
+We encourage you to read and share these books with your child to help promote the enjoyment of reading.
 You could take turns to read pages, listen to your child read, or read the whole story to them.

 Helping Your Child with Phonics